Entry No. 20: Are You Gonna Finish That?

 I discovered that my love for perfectly checked boxes was crushing my love for reading.

-As with the formation of all habits it starts out tedious but then becomes second nature.
+As with the formation of all habits, it starts tedious but then becomes second nature.

 Maybe read them twice for good measure?